Ehmkayel/BudgetBuddy/readme.md

 - To edit click on edit
 - Then click on update expense
 - To delete click on delete
+- A modal will popup to confirm if you want to delete or cancel

 ## Installation